hiveot/hub.capnp/lib/client/pkg/mqttbinding/README.md

 Documentation of a binding should contain:
 * URI schema
-* Mapping to WoT operations, eg readproperty, writeproperty, invokeaction, ...
+* Mapping to WoT operations, e.g. "readproperty", "writeproperty", "invokeaction", ...
 * Document that specifies the protocol.